georgeflanagin/bpcli/README.md

 - You can add your pulse: `bp 120 70 60`
 - You can add a little blurb about the circumstances (in quotes): `bp 120 70 75 'just got up.'`
 - You can accidentally reverse your bp numbers, `bp 70 130`, and `bpcli` will fix it.
 - `bpcli` checks for a number of errors in your data input and tells you about them.
+   `bp 0 0` prints: `You appear to be dead because your BP is 0/0.`
 - Only if the data are correct is the database written to.

 ### Reporting